 How I Work

-Details of who, how, where, when, why, and how you may fit into all this
+Details of who, what, where, when, why, and how you may fit into all this

 WHAT I DO: I photograph individuals, groups, and families as they go through their life experience, and create visual life stories based on it.
 These life stories span from a celebratory event to an ordinary day.
 I strive to do my work without being noticed by the people I photograph or influence the moments unfolding in front of me.
 I prefer to let the photographed environment remain as natural and real as can be, and progress as if I am not there photographing it.
 I refrain from asking people to “pose” for me or “repeat” something they did so that I can capture it.
 My goal is to create a visual testimony that is free of pretense and artificiality – just the people before me, their time and spirit.
 Ultimately, I want to present my clients with a finished product that will return them back emotionally to those scenes, allowing them to relive them time and again.